 Male reproductive system

 - Penis — the organ used for urination and sexual intercourse.
-It has spongy tissue which can fill with blood to cause an erection.
+It has spongy tissue that can fill with blood to cause an erection.
 It contains the urethra, which carries both urine and semen.

 - Scrotum — this is a loose bag of skin that hangs outside the body, behind the penis.
 It holds the testes in place.

 - Testes (or testicles) — these are a pair of egg-shaped glands that sit in the scrotum, on the outside of the body.
-They produce sperm and testosterone, which is the male sex hormone.
+They produce sperm and testosterone, which is the main male sex hormone.

 - Epididymis — this is a highly coiled tube that lies at the back of the testes.
 All sperm from the testes must pass through the epididymis, where they mature and start to ‘swim’.